 - Potential issues with disposing and recycling

-Discover AES LiFePO4 Deep Cycle Battery
+3. Discover Deep Cycle Battery With Lithium Iron Phosphate LFP

 The Discover AES LiFePO4 Deep Cycle Battery is great for solar system uses that require deep cycling daily, such as peak load-shaving, off-grid applications, and self-consumption.
-It features a lithium iron phosphate system (LFP), a better lithium battery for stability, safety, and providing a large electrical surge to power electrical appliances.
+It features a lithium iron phosphate LFP, a better lithium battery for stability, safety, and providing a large electrical surge to power electrical appliances.

 Discover AES batteries feature a built-in BMS (battery management system) that allows cells to charge quicker and extend their lives.
 If specified parameters are not met for longer than two minutes, the battery shuts down to protect its integrity.
 The BMS monitors battery voltage, battery temperature, cell module voltage, battery current, and its state of charge to ensure that it works properly and lasts a long time.